-Our gender pay gap

-In March 2019, the median difference between the hourly rates of pay of men and women in the Trust was 35.1%, whereas the mean difference was 22%.
-The gender pay gap has increased slightly since
+We can see that men are most likely to be part of the upper and upper mid pay quartiles, whereas women are more likely to be part of the lower mid and lower pay quartiles.
+Since 2020, the proportion of males in the upper quartile has decreased slightly.
+Our gender pay gap In March 2021, the median difference between the hourly rates of pay of men and women in the Trust was 36.2%, whereas the mean difference was 21.6%.
+The median gender pay gap has decreased

-Mean

-Median

-■Male ■Female

-2019.
+Median Mean Male Female 87.6% 12.4% from 37.5% since 2020.
 The median average is useful because it indicates the typical situation in organisations where pay rates cover a wide range.
 We need to consider both figures in order to understand the issues behind the data.
 The much higher proportion of women in the Trust means that the average rate of pay for a female employee is less prone to being skewed by the highest earners, whereas the average rate of pay for male employees is more likely to be skewed by higher earners.
 This is one of the reasons for our gender pay gap.

-Bonus pay

-Organisations must also report on bonus pay, however, the Trust does not pay bonuses to either men or women.

-Analysis of our data

-We have a good balance of men and women in senior grades, but we employ more women in lower pay bands.
+Bonus pay Organisations must also report on bonus pay, however, the Trust does not pay bonuses to either men or women.
+Analysis of our data We have a good balance of men and women in senior grades, but we employ more women in lower pay bands.
 This may be because these roles, being mostly term-time only, tend to be very suitable for those with child care responsibilities.
 In our society this responsibility still tends to fall to women.

-Further analysis of our workforce data shows that our upper payscale teaching staff group has the biggest median gender pay gap (9.1%) followed by support staff (6.9%) and that our gender pay gap in our main and senior support staff, and main scale teachers is in favour of women.

-What we are doing to close the gender pay gap

-The Trust continues to be committed to the promotion of equality of opportunity and choice for employees, and supports the fair treatment of all staff.
+Further analysis of our workforce data shows that our teaching staff group has the biggest median gender pay gap (7.7%) followed by support staff (4.4%) and that our gender pay gap in our upper payscale teachers and teaching leadership is in favour of women.
+What we are doing to close the gender pay gap The Trust continues to be committed to the promotion of equality of opportunity and choice for employees, and supports the fair and inclusive treatment of all staff.
 We apply the national pay scales for teaching staff, and use the GLPC job evaluation scheme for our support staff, to ensure that male and female staff are paid equitably for the roles they carry out in the organisation.

-This year we further embedded detailed equal opportunities monitoring and analysis for recruitment to gain a better understanding of the reasons for low numbers of men in our more junior roles and we will be acting on the information we glean from this to ensure that all areas of our workforce are diverse and reflects the local community more closely.

-We want to better understand the gender pay gap amongst upper payscale teachers and will be analysing data to do this and to understand what actions we need to take.
+We believe that it is important to have representation of men in classroom-based roles in the organisation to provide positive role models for children, at the same time ensuring development opportunities and empowerment for women to move into more senior roles.
+We also want to ensure that there is support and availability of flexible working for staff (eg; job shares), particularly following maternity leave.
 If you have any questions or ideas about how we can reduce our gender pay gap please contact your Head Teacher or Helen Cunningham, Director of Human Resources on hcunningham@compassps.uk